Creating General Assembly

 General Assembly and Conference Services (GACS) Staff – professional staff that coordinate logistics such as registration, housing, the exhibit hall, services to our attendees prior to General Assembly, and the GA Program.

-Board of Trustees – Jim Key, Moderator; sets agenda for and facilitates General Sessions.
+Board of Trustees – the Moderator sets agenda for and facilitates General Sessions.
 The Board of Trustees moderates Mini-Assemblies (set-aside time for delegates to work on specified agenda items prior to those items coming up for a vote in General Sessions) for Proposed Business Resolutions and Bylaws/Rules changes.

 Council on Cross-Cultural Engagement – representatives of professional and identity-based UUA groups whose charge relates to the governance of the Association; typically meet immediately after GA to review our engagement in cross-cultural ministries during GA; General Assembly Planning Committee Chair represents the committee.

-UUA President – Peter Morales; besides participating in General Assembly Mission of the Association Partnership (GAMAP) (see below), the President invites the speaker for the Ware Lecture.
+UUA President – besides participating in General Assembly Mission of the Association Partnership (GAMAP) (see below), the President invites the speaker for the Ware Lecture.